crastatelvin/forensic-ai-lab/README.md

 ## 🤖 Chatbot Integration

-Interact with the AI chatbot directly from the dashboard for forensic insights, recommendations, and quick help.
+Interact with the LLM integrated AI Forensic Agent chatbot directly from the dashboard for forensic insights, recommendations, and quick help.

 ---